SLaks/racer/README.md

 Some of these changes have been pull-requested to stock Racer (not all of these pull requests have been accepted); others, particularly those that depend on Derby changes or involve more fundamental overhauls, have not.

 ##Breaking changes
+ - Don't update count queries on non-private paths if the source collection doesn't exist.
+This fixes store-backed count queries on data that is not fetched into the local model; Racer will no longer re-run the query locally and see zero results.
  - Prevent all change events when re-building model
 When the server sends a complete snapshot of the model state, the client will no longer raise change events as it rebuilds everything.
 This is a major performance boost.